Tzviel-tech/Graphics-Project/Assignment2Report/Assignment2Report_part1.md

 <p style="font-family: times, serif; font-size:11pt; font-style:italic">
  Here i have implemented the Z buffer algorithem here are some results compering of color buffer without z buffer, colored with Z buffer and gray scale.
- For each example Left with z_buffer Right without:
+ For each example Left with z_buffer Right without so we can clearly see that no more overlap problem:
 </p>

 ![bet](rabitt.png "bet")